YuuGB-web/app-dev/README.md

 - Deep dive into the mind of a killer
 - Strong performances and suspenseful pacing

-> “The scariest monsters are the ones that hide in plain sight.”
+> “The scariest persons are the ones that hide in plain sight.”

 ## 🎥 2. *Pinocchio*